panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 const value = array.reduce(callback[, initialValue]);
 ```

-The `callback` is an obligatory argument which is a function that perform the reduce operation, which the second optional argument is the initial value.
+The `callback` is an obligatory argument that is a function performing the reduce operation, which the second optional argument is the initial value.

 When running the reduce method, JavaScript invokes the reduce `callback` with 4 arguments: the accumulator value, the current array item, the current array item index, and the array itself.
 The `callback` function must return a new accumulator value.